Aim of the attendance policy

 Students may request to miss specific teaching and learning events to attend a particular faith event.
 They should follow the advice contained within the Religious Observance and Academic Timetabling Policy.

-Contacting absent students without agreed absence
+Maintaining contact with students without agreed absence

 St George’s will make reasonable attempts to contact the student which may include attempting to call all telephone numbers recorded on the student’s record and writing to thestudent’s term time address.

-A letter confirming termination of registration in accordance with General Regulation may be issued with the authority of the Academic Registrar.
-If the student has a Tier 4 visa, a report will be made to UKVI notifying them of thestudent’s termination of registration and St George’s withdrawal of Tier 4 sponsorship.
+A letter confirming suspension or termination of registrationin accordance with the General Regulations may be issued with the authority of the Academic Registrar.
+If the student has a student visa, a report will be made to UKVI notifying them of thestudent’s termination of registration and St George’s withdrawal of sponsorship.

-Attendance requirements for Tier 4 students
+Attendance requirements for sponsored students

 Under UKVI’s points-based system, the University must: